awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

   + On Multi\-AZ instances, files created by SSIS in the `D:\S3` folder are deleted after a failover\.
 For more information, see [Multi\-AZ Limitations for S3 Integration](User.SQLServer.Options.S3-integration.md#S3-MAZ)\.
   + Upload the files created by SSIS in the `D:\S3` folder to your Amazon S3 bucket to make them durable\.
 + Import Column and Export Column transformations and the Script component on the Data Flow Task aren't supported\.
-+ You can't enable dump on SSIS package execution, and you can't add data taps on SSIS packages\.
++ You can't enable dump on running SSIS packages, and you can't add data taps on SSIS packages\.
 + The SSIS Scale Out feature isn't supported\.
 + You can’t deploy projects directly\.
 We provide RDS stored procedures to do this\.
 For more information, see [Deploying an SSIS Project](#SSIS.Deploy)\.
 + Build SSIS project \(\.ispac\) files with the `DoNotSavePasswords` protection mode for deploying on RDS\.